 Description: This course is taught through Saint Louis University 1818 dual credit program.
 In this course student will learn differential and integral calculus and its applications in business and science.
-Topics such as limits of functions, graphs, exponential and logarithmic functions are also included.
+Topics such as domain and range, limits of functions, graphs, exponential and logarithmic functions are also included.